ProtectOnce/sample-app-crapi/README.md

     -r The number of users spawned every second
-    -u The number of users that will simulate browsing the application -t amount of time in seconds (30s) or minutes (1m) the script will run -H public url of the crapi server
+    -u The number of users that will simulate browsing the application -t amount of time in seconds (30s) or minutes (1m) the script will run -H public url of the crAPI server